 I, of course, drove back in my car.

 This yatra had been on my mind since the time I last visited Varanasi.
 At the end of it, I had a sense of accomplishment.
 So, maybe, I can say – Ganga Ji mein jaun bo diye.

 Travel Tips for Panch Kroshi Parikrama

-The whole yatra is of 25 Kos or roughly 80 km – beginning and end is within the city limits of Varanasi and passes through some its most crowded areas.
+- The whole yatra is 25 Kos or roughly 80 km – the beginning and end are within the city limits of Varanasi and passes through some of its most crowded areas.